Different Types of Magnesium (How to Choose)

 Magnesium is the second most abundant element inside of human cells.
 It serves hundreds of functions and so the body needs it in large amounts.
 Magnesium powers over 300 enzyme-driven biochemical functions on a constant basis.
 It serves as a source of energy, powering ATP molecules and mitochondria.

 Magnesium also provides structural support for the body and regulates many bodily functions such as muscle relaxation.
 It aids in glucose and fat breakdown.
 It helps produce proteins, enzymes and antioxidants.
 It assists in the creation and repair of DNA and RNA.
-It helps regulate cholesterol.
-See, I told you it is important!
+Magnesium also helps regulate cholesterol.

 Since magnesium is so vital to so many different functions, you can imagine that being deficient in a mineral as necessary as magnesium can have detrimental effects on the way our bodies function, including symptoms such as PMS, migraines, and anxiety (just to name a few).

-Another reason people could be deficient in magnesium is because they are on prescription drugs.
-Proton pump inhibitors, prescribed for those with heartburn, lower stomach acid production making it nearly impossible for those who are on it to properly absorb magnesium from their diet.
+Being on certain prescription drugs can also lead to a magnesium deficiency.
+Proton pump inhibitors can make it nearly impossible for those who are on it to properly absorb magnesium from their diet.
 Diuretics, painkillers and certain steroids can also have a negative impact on magnesium absorption.

 Lastly, magnesium deficiency can be caused from taking birth control pills and from having digestive problems such as leaky gut or celiac disease that might cause the body to not absorb it as well.